- Rates of some, but not all, cancers are higher in people living with HIV than other people.

 Cancer in people living with HIV

-A normally functioning immune system acts to suppress the abnormal growth of cells that characterises cancer.
+A normally functioning immune system acts to suppress the abnormal growth of cells that is seen in cancer.
 HIV infection and damage to the immune system can disrupt the ability of the body to keep infections under control and to stop some cancers from growing.

-Taking effective HIV treatment and increasing your CD4 count significantly lower your risk of developing cancer.
-Nonetheless rates of some cancers remain higher in people with HIV than other people.
-Even when people take HIV treatment, there are subtle changes to the immune system which seem to affect control of cancers.
+Taking effective HIV treatment significantly lowers your risk of developing cancer.
+A higher CD4 count and CD4/CD8 ratio are both linked to lower risks of cancer in people with HIV.
+Nonetheless, rates of some cancers remain higher in people with HIV than other people.
+Even when people take HIV treatment, there are changes to the immune system which affect control of cancers.
+HIV also causes inflammation (when your immune system overreacts to the virus).
+This seems to increase the risk of some cancers.

 Another factor explaining cancer in people with HIV is age.
 HIV treatment has increased the lifespan of people living with HIV, which gives cancer more time to develop.
 In people with HIV, as in other people, the risk of having a cancer progressively increases as you get older (particularly, over the age of 50).